 - At least 58 credits (including coursework in progress at the time of application).

 - Submission of a completed application and current transcript by due date published by the department each semester.

 Students transferring into the Criminal Justice program from other institutions will be evaluated by the department chair on an individual basis.
 Failure to meet the above minimum requirements will result in a delayed entrance into upper-division courses until the deficiencies have been addressed.

 Upper-division nonmajors will be permitted to enroll in specific upper-division courses.
 See department website for a list of these courses.

 |Course Number and Title||Credits|

-DLN BIOL 191 Biology I: Introduction to Cell and Molecular Biology or
+FN BIOL 191 Biology I: Intro to Cell & Molecular Biology or

 |CJ 101 Introduction to Criminal Justice||3|

 |CJ 315 Theories of Crime||3|